-WE ARE SAVED BY GRACE.
-This gift of God is the only basis for sinners to have eternal life with Him.
-Grace is the gift of unearned righteousness that is required for fellowship with the Holy God!
-God’s grace is manifested in the Gospel of Christ’s “death, burial, and resurrection” (1 Cor.
-15:1-4).
-The Gospel of God’s Grace is sent to the World (Matt.
-28:19f, Mk.
-16:15-16, Lk.
-24:46-47), and this establishes three major truths:
+WE ARE SAVED BY GRACE!
+Grace is the gift of unearned righteousness and is the only basis for fellowship with the Holy God!
+God’s grace is manifested in the Gospel of Christ’s “death, burial, and resurrection” (1 Cor.15 :1-4 and it is “the power of God to save all that believe” (Rom.1:16).

-WE ARE NOT SAVED BY WORKS.
-God’s Law demands and deserves perfect obedience (Gal.
-3:10ff).
-Everyone has failed under Law and has earned only death and separation from God (Rom.
-3:23).
-Jesus Christ is the only sinless man to fulfill God’s Law.
-So Jesus commands all sinners to believe in Him for salvation (Jn.
-6:29, 1Jn.
-3:23-24).
-Since salvation is by faith/trust in Jesus Christ alone no Christian can boast about earning it by works (Rom.
-3:27).
+WE ARE NOT SAVED BY OUR WORKS!
+God’s Law demands and deserves perfect obedience Gal.3:10ff.
+All sinners failed under Law and have only earned death (Rom.6:23).
+Jesus is the only sinless man to fulfill God’s Law and God commands all sinners to repent (Acts 17:30) and believe in Him (Jn.6:29, 1Jn.3:21f).
+Salvation is by faith/trust in Jesus Christ alone so no Christian can boast about earning it by works (Rom.3:27).

-WORKS OF THE LAW ARE OPPOSITE OF WORKS OF FAITH.
-Works of Law look to the worker (Rom.
-4:4-5).
-Faith always looks away from the person trusting to the perfect works of Christ alone and so cannot earn anything.
-However, when Paul speaks of “the man who does not work” he is not talking about “the obedience of faith” (Romans 1:5, 16:26).
+WORKS OF LAW ARE THE OPPOSITE OF WORKS OF FAITH.
+Works of Law look to the worker (Rom.4:4-5).
+Faith always looks AWAY from the truster to the perfect works of Christ alone and so cannot earn anything.
+However, when Paul speaks of “the man who does not work” he is not talking about “the obedience of faith”.
 He is talking about a sinner under Law who does not do the perfect work required.